 Before we start to walk you through the reasons why the acoustic quality of your room studio must be improved, & the detailed process to design a very useful acoustic treatment setup for your room studio; I have to first explain to you what Acoustics & Acoustic Quality I mean.

 Studio acoustics, on the other hand, is talking about the principles of how sound works in a closed room.
 It looks at things you need to do technically to control the sound waves within your recording environment.

 Finally, Acoustic Quality has to do with the quality of the sound waves in an enclosed room.

 How to improve your room’s acoustic quality?

-Different room-sized recording studios have a different acoustic requirement.
-The requirements vary due to different room sizes and arrangement.
+Different room-sized recording studios have different acoustic requirements.
+The requirements vary due to different room sizes and arrangements.
 So we are going to be looking at how to get the best acoustic quality out of a room-sized studio.

 A very good & thick old mattress is the most cost-effective natural sound absorber you can get in your home, better than pillows and thick blankets, even when used together.

 The best and most popular DIY method to improve your sound quality when recording is to firmly place an old mattress against your wall directly behind the singer/recording artist’s back.

 Using mattress is an old method that has been tested and certified by experienced professionals who have tried the method a couple of times in their early recording days.

 You, however, have to strictly adhere to the following to make the technique work strictly, they are: